jackmayhew/tabzen-lander/README.md

 # TabZen Landing Page

-The TabZen landing page is a promotional website for the **[tabzen.app](https://github.com/jackmayhew/tabzen-extension)** browser extension.
+The TabZen landing page is a promotional website for the **[tabzen browser extension](https://github.com/jackmayhew/tabzen-extension)**.

 ## About TabZen

-TabZen removes promotional overlays from popular tab websites, letting you enjoy clean, focused viewing for your practice sessions.
+TabZen blocks intrusive ads, giving you a cleaner view of guitar, bass, and drum tabs.

 ## How to Access the Site

-Visit **[tabzen.app](https://tabzen.app)** to learn more, download the extension, and explore its features.
+Visit **[tabzen.app](https://tabzen.app)** to learn more, and explore its features.

 ## Development Setup

-This site is built using Nuxt.js, Tailwind CSS, and GSAP to create a smooth, responsive experience for potential users.
+This site is built using Nuxt.js, Tailwind CSS, and GSAP.

 To set up the site locally: